-Window Purpose Execution and Console The Simulation window provides the main interface for starting, stopping and stepping your Simulation.
-During execution it displays output relating to the currently executing step and other important information.
-See the Run Model Simulation topic for more information on the toolbar commands.
+Window Purpose Execution and Console The Simulation window provides the main interface for starting, stopping and

 Note the text entry box just underneath the toolbar.
-This is the Console input area - here you can type simple javascript commands such as: this.count = 4; to dynamically change a Simulation variable named "count" to 4.
+This is the Console input area - here you can type simple JavaScript commands such as: this.count = 4; to dynamically change a simulation variable named 'count' to 4.
 In this way you can dynamically influence simulation at run-time.

-Simulation □ × ▷ □□ [] □ □ Interpreted ▼ Tools ▼ 50 ↓ [02434152]Configuration: mode: Interpreted simulation, platform: UML Basic[02434153]Preparing Simulation Data[02443108]Loading Machine[02443209]Simulation Started[02443212]Process Order[02443738]Process Order.ActivityInitial[02444264]Process Order.Receive Order[02444787]Process Order.Decision Breakpoints & Events Window The Simulation process also makes use of the 'Simulation Breakpoints' tab of the Breakpoints & Markers window ('Simulate > Dynamic Simulation > Breakpoints').
+Breakpoints & Events Window

+The Simulation process also makes use of the 'Simulation Breakpoints' tab of the Breakpoints & Markers window ('Simulate > Dynamic Simulation > Breakpoints').
 Here you set execution breakpoints on specific elements and messages in a Simulation.
+See the

-See the Simulation Breakpoints topic for more details.
+Simulation Breakpoints topic for more details.

-Breakpoints & Events X

-🕘 🧶 🖑 🌑 BreakpointSet 🔹 📄 👻 🔞

-Enabled Name

-Setup

-VehiclesGreen

-4 m

-Id Id<

-Simulation Events Window The Simulation Events window ('Simulate > Dynamic Simulation > Events') provides tools to manage and execute triggers.
+Simulation Events Window

+The Simulation Events window ('Simulate > Dynamic Simulation > Events') provides tools to manage and execute triggers.
 Triggers are used to control the execution of StateMachine transitions.

-Simulation Events × <no event="" set=""> ▼ □ ▼ ↓ ↑ ∮ ∮∮ × 8</no>

-Sequence Trigger Status Type Parameters Event Time Waiting Triggers

-PlayList not signalled Signal Name PlayList PowerOn PlaySong not signalled Signal Name PlaySong PlaySong

-Image: PowerOn not signalled Signal PowerOn Image: PowerOff not signalled Signal PowerOff

-SetRepeat not signalled Signal SetRepeat Stop not signalled Signal Stop

-Call Stack Window During the Simulation the Call Stack window ('Simulate > Dynamic Simulation > Call Stack') displays information about the Threads and current execution context of the Simulation.
-The Simulator supports multi-threaded Simulations and will include a Thread entry for every active and paused thread of execution.
+Call Stack Window

+During the Simulation the Call Stack window ('Simulate > Dynamic Simulation > Call Stack') displays information about the threads and current execution context of the Simulation.

+The Simulator supports multi-threaded Simulations and will include a thread entry for every active and paused thread of execution.
 For each thread, the Call Stack window will show the start or entry context (such as a StateMachine element) plus the current active element within that thread.
-If the current active element is the entry point of a composite activity or sub-machine state, the stack will also include the current active element within that sub-context (and all further nested, active composite, sub-states as well).
+If the current active element is the entry point of a composite Activity or SubMachine state, the Stack will also include the current active element within that sub-context (and all further nested, active composite, sub-states as well).

-Call Stack ×

-Call Stack

-Simulation Local Variable Window The Simulator uses the standard Locals window ('Simulate > Dynamic Simulation > Local Variables') to show all current Simulation variables when the simulation is single stepping or paused at a break point.
+Simulation Local Variable Window The Simulator uses the standard Locals window ('Simulate > Dynamic Simulation > Local Variables') to show all current simulation variables when the simulation is single stepping or paused at a break point.
 Note that it is possible to dynamically update these variables using the Simulator Console.

-Locals × : Variable Value Туре Add lress ♦ looped ■ ♦ this 1 🧅 coun ntEarly 0 ntLate 0 estrian False < istriami Faise Þ Recording displayed in the F Recorder').
-This i Execution Analyz n of your Simulation, Record & Analyze w is similar to how the zer. indow ('Ex ecute > Tools > Re corder > Recording displayed in the F Recorder').
-This i Execution Analyz Record & Analyze Record & Analyze w is similar to how the zer. indow ('Ex ecute > Tools > Re corder > Recording displayed in the F Recorder').
-This i Execution Analyz Record & Analyze ••• 4 + • Record & Analyze w is similar to how the zer. indow ('Ex ecute > Tools > Re corder > Recording displayed in the F Recorder').
-This i Execution Analyz Record & Analyze ♥ 4 ♥ 0 Sequence 00000001 ♥ 00000002 ■ ♥ 00000003 Record & Analyze w is similar to how the zer. indow ('Exe normal call ecute > Tools > Re recording works in Method Pedestrian Crossing Pedestrian Crossing.Setup Setup corder > n the Vi Depth Recording displayed in the F Recorder').
-This i Execution Analyze Record & Analyze Sequence Record & Analyze w is similar to how the zer.
-Instance Method Pedestrian Crossing indow ('Exc normal call Direction Call ecute > Tools > Re recording works in Method Pedestrian Crossing Pedestrian Crossing Setup corder > n the Vi sual Depth n
+Recording

+During execution of your simulation, a recording is kept of all activity and displayed in the Record & Analyze window ('Execute > Tools > Recorder > Open Recorder').
+This is similar to how the normal call recording works in the Visual Execution Analyzer.